-To sustain a happy, hardworking staff as a business in Idaho, give them the option of affordable and reliable group health insurance and employee benefit plan.
-They depend on these benefits from their employer so that they can care for themselves and families at home.
-Without the ability to get insurance and benefit plans through their work, it’s nearly impossible to afford such coverage.
+To sustain a happy, hardworking staff at your business in Idaho, give your employees the option of affordable and reliable group health insurance and an employee benefits plan.
+Your workers depend on these benefits to care for themselves and their families at home.

-Don’t bother searching for an insurance carrier to help your business get the right plan.
-An insurance broker will help you create a plan even if it means going through several carriers.
-Here at Taylor Benefits Insurance Agency, we’re capable of tailoring plans to meet the needs of our clients as well as negotiating the costs and premiums of their plans.
-We also provide yearly audits to make sure your business’s group plan complies with local, state and federal laws, qualifying you for tax breaks.
+It isn’t necessary to spend your valuable time searching for an insurance carrier to help your business find the right plan.
+An insurance broker will help you create a plan, even if it means going through several carriers.
+Here at Taylor Benefits Insurance Agency, we craft plans to meet the needs of our clients as well as negotiate the costs and premiums of their plans.
+We also provide yearly audits to make sure your business’s group plan complies with local, state, and federal laws, potentially qualifying you for tax breaks.

-Since the implementation of the Affordable Care Act (ACA), group health insurance plans are required to meet established standards for essential benefits.
+Since the implementation of the Affordable Care Act (ACA), group health insurance plans must meet established standards for essential benefits.
 If the program doesn’t provide all the components, the employer offering the coverage can be found non-compliant with ACA rules.
-Also, people who obtain their coverage through Idaho’s official marketplace, Your Health Idaho, will find plans that cover the required benefits.
+Also, people who obtain their coverage through Idaho’s official marketplace, Your Health Idaho, will find plans that include the required benefits.
 Those components cover the fundamental needs of individuals in obtaining medical services, but employers can and often do include more.

 For example, one of the required pieces is preventative and wellness services, including chronic disease management.
 All insurers must include preventive services without cost-sharing by the subscriber.
 Preventive care includes vaccines, cancer screenings, and testing for other illnesses and conditions like high blood pressure and cholesterol.
 Some large employers are going further, offering additional screenings plus information about disease avoidance and management.
 Many add incentives and support for health-conscious activities like exercise, smoking cessation, and stress reduction.
 Incentives can be as simple as offering employees a step counter (exercise monitor) when they sign up to participate.